bowl of shrimp dip and crackers

 Notes and Tips...

-• Gelatin - one version of the old recipe says to soften the gelatin in 1/4 of cold water - seems to me that introduces too much liquid.
-I used the gelatin first time I made this and just added it to the soup.
+• Gelatin - one version of the old recipe says to soften the gelatin in 1/4 of cold water.
+I didn’t want to add more liquid, so just added it to the soup/cheese mixture - sometimes only a half package so as to not make the dip too stiff.

 • Tomato Soup - do try to get Heinz but it is still delicious with other brands